What to Research Before a Job Interview

 Cultural Integration and Work Practices

-Common Research Mistakes and How to Avoid Them
+Common Research Mistakes and How To Avoid Them

-Mistake: Over-collecting trivia rather than high-impact items.
 Fix: Use the Research Roadmap priority list and limit deep dives to top priorities.

-Mistake: Focusing on company culture slogans rather than observable behaviors.
-Fix: Look for concrete indicators like working hours, mention of mentorship programs, or examples of cross-functional projects.
+Fix: Look for concrete indicators like working hours, mention of mentorship programmes or examples of cross-functional projects.

-Mistake: Fuzzy metrics.
 Fix: Convert responsibilities into outcomes with clear metrics and practice stating anticipated results.

-Mistake: Neglecting interviewer backgrounds.
-Fix: Spend 10–15 minutes reviewing LinkedIn to find credible connection points you can mention naturally.
+Fix: Spend 10-15 minutes reviewing LinkedIn to find credible connection-points you can mention naturally.

-Mistake: Waiting until the final stage to ask about mobility and legal constraints.
 Fix: Include mobility questions in early conversations when geography is relevant so both sides save time.

 Using Your Research in the Interview: Scripts and Phrases That Work

-Adopt language that is concise, confident, and evidence-based.
+Adopt language that is concise, confident and evidence-based.
 Examples of high-impact phrases:

 • “Based on your recent product launch, a priority in my first 90 days would be X, which I’d measure by Y.”